 The 2010s were characterized by determining if robots might add value.
 Looking ahead, we anticipate that there will be 4 million robots in 50,000 warehouses by 2025.
 The next decade will be spent rapidly scaling those robots into the real world, and while many will achieve the productivity goals they are looking for, many will not.
 The differentiator will be effective orchestration.

 Effective orchestration of robots, equipment, and the human element, not automation alone, will drive the large-scale adoption of robotics in industrial settings.
-Orchestration takes into account the status of all deployable agents in real-time: the many form factors of automated material handling equipment including tuggers, pallet jacks, small robot conveyors, manual trucks, and the human workforce.
+Orchestration takes into account the status of all deployable agents in real-time: the many form factors of automated material handling equipment including tuggers, pallet jacks, small robot conveyors, robot arms, manual trucks, and the human workforce.

 By taking into account the irreplaceable nature of human problem-solving, abstract reasoning, and creativity, and marrying that with the precision, efficiency, and real-time data collection that is unique to robotic solutions, the full power of automation is unleashed.